sunny092020/multi_tenant_file_upload/README.md

 Please setup securiry group of EC2 instance to allow incomming trafic from outside on port 8000 so the API gateway can connect on that port

+# REST API Specification
+This REST API is implemented in Django using the Django REST Framework.

+## Upload File
+`POST /upload`
+Uploads a file to Amazon S3 and creates a corresponding File object in the database.

+### Request Parameters
+file: `the file to be uploaded (multipart/form-data)`
+resource: `the resource associated with the file`
+resource_id: `the ID of the resource associated with the file`
+### Response
+HTTP 200 OK: `the file was uploaded successfully`
+HTTP 400 Bad Request: `the request was malformed or the file upload failed`
+## Get Files
+`GET /files/{resource}/{resourceId}?page={page}&page_size={page_size}`
+Gets all files associated with a given resource and resource ID, which belong to the user making request

+### Request Parameters
+resource: `the resource associated with the files`
+resourceId: `the ID of the resource associated with the files`
+page (optional): `page number`
+page_size (optional): `page size`
+### Response
+HTTP 200 OK: `a list of files associated with the resource and resource ID`
+HTTP 400 Bad Request: `the request was malformed or the files could not be retrieved`
+## Delete File
+`DELETE /files/{resource}/{resourceId}`
+Deletes all files associated with a given resource and resource ID, which belong to the user making request

+### Request Parameters
+resource: `the resource associated with the files`
+resourceId: `the ID of the resource associated with the files`
+### Response
+HTTP 200 OK: `the files were deleted successfully`
+HTTP 400 Bad Request: `the request was malformed or the files could not be deleted`
+## List Files
+`POST /list_files`
+Gets all files associated with a specified tenant, resource, or resource ID.

+### Request Parameters
+tenant_username (optional): `the username of the tenant associated with the files`
+resource (optional): `the resource associated with the files`
+resource_id (optional): `the ID of the resource associated with the files`
+page (optional): `page number`
+page_size (optional): `page size`
+### Response
+HTTP 200 OK: `a list of files associated with the specified parameters`
+HTTP 400 Bad Request: `the request was malformed or the files could not be retrieved`

 You can use curl to test the API, below is some examples: